-A lost or stolen corporate charge card must be reported to the card issuer and the Vice President of Finance and Administration as soon as the employee discovers it is missing.
+A lost or stolen corporate charge card must be reported to the card issuer and director of operations as soon as the employee discovers it is missing.
 Statistics on stolen charge cards indicates that unauthorized use of stolen cards is greatest in the first few hours after the theft.